Skryvvara/tarkov-market-api/readme.md

 ## Disclaimer
 This nodejs package is **NOT** an official package by the eft market team.
-I created this package for personal projects so the code might not be the best possible solution.
+I created this package for personal projects.

 Pull Requests welcome.